Fauteck/newsku/README.md

 # Newsku

-Newsku is a self-hosted, privacy-first RSS reader that uses LLMs to sort your items by importance based on your preferences.
+Newsku is a self-hosted  RSS reader that uses LLMs to sort your items by importance based on your preferences.

 [Demo instance](https://newsku.ftpix.com)